 A country prevents dumping through trade agreements.
 If both partners stick to the agreement, they can compete fairly and avoid it.

-But violations of dumping rules can be difficult to prove and expensive to enforce.
+Violations of dumping rules can be difficult to prove and expensive to enforce.
 For example, NAFTA provides a mechanism to review violations of the trade agreement.
 A NAFTA panel concluded that Canada was dumping lumber.
 In 2004, it said the United States did not prove the dumping had harmed the American lumber industry.

-Of course, trade agreements don't prevent dumping with countries outside of the treaties.
+Trade agreements don't prevent dumping with countries outside of the treaties.
 That's when countries take more extreme measures.
 Anti-dumping duties or tariffs remove the main advantage of dumping.
 A country can add an extra duty, or tax, on imports of goods that it considers to be involved in dumping.

 If that country is a member of the WTO or EU, it must prove that dumping existed before slapping on the duties.
 These organizations want to make sure that countries don't use anti-dumping tariffs as a way to sneak in trade protectionism.

 Most countries are members of the WTO.
 Member countries adhere to the principles laid out during negotiations of the General Agreement on Tariffs and Trade.
 That was a multilateral trade agreement that preceded the WTO.
 Countries agree that they won't dump and that they won't enforce tariffs on any one industry or country.
 To install an anti-dumping duty, WTO members must prove that dumping has occurred.

 The WTO is specific in its definition of dumping.
 First, a country must prove that dumping harmed its local industry.